wjwat/lhtlhtp.com/content/contributing/built.md

 minute overview of SCSS / Sass.
 Pay particular attention to **Variables**, **Nesting**, and **Partials**.
 Please note that we use SCSS instead of Sass which means declaration blocks are surrounded by curly braces, and every declaration ends with a semi-colon.
-As always the [documentation on the Sass site](https://sass-lang.com/documentation) is plentiful, and well written.
+The [documentation on the Sass site](https://sass-lang.com/documentation) is plentiful and well written if you'd like to take a deeper dive into it.

 For the difference between SCSS & Sass please take a look at [this answer](https://stackoverflow.com/a/5654471) on Stack Overflow.